-The City's Investment Policy shall be reviewed periodically by the Investment Committee and revised and recommended for Council approval, when necessary.
-In addition, the Policy must be reviewed not less than annually by the City Council.
-This review will include adoption of a written resolution stating that the Council has reviewed the Investment Policy and investment strategies and include any changes made to the Policy or strategies.
+The City's investment policy shall be reviewed and revised periodically by the Investment Committee and recommended for Council approval, when necessary.
+In addition, the policy must be reviewed not less than annually by the City Council.
+This review will include the adoption of a written resolution stating that the Council has reviewed the investment policy and accepted any changes made.